Customer Service

 Faster issue resolution

-When there is a knowledge base article on the customer’s case, it can be resolved 40% faster than when there is no knowledge base entry to refer to.
-The reason is simple – in common cases, it only takes the agent to look up the article in the knowledge base to present a solution to the customer.
-Moreover, the same logic works for complex, uncommon cases, too – when the team can deal with simple cases quickly, they have more time and attention to devote to complex requests.
-As a result, the solution is found quicker.
+When there is a knowledge base article on the client’s case, it can be resolved 40% faster than when there is no help center entry to refer to.
+The reason for quicker responses is simple – in common cases, it only takes the agent to look up the article in the documentation repository to present a solution to the user.

 You may argue that writing a good knowledge base article takes time, too.
 True, however, it is not a waste of time but an investment.
-When you build a detailed, searchable, and actionable knowledge base article using advanced software, such as HelpCrunch’s knowledge base tool, you create something that will ease the work of many of your colleagues and help them provide solutions quickly saving much more time than you spent initially.
+When you structure knowledge, and build a detailed, searchable, and actionable helpful article using advanced software, such as HelpCrunch’s knowledge base tool, you ease the work of many of your colleagues.

 Before we continue, I’d recommend you sign up for a 14-day free trial with HelpCrunch (no strings attached).
 Take its knowledge base, live chat, or chatbot for a quick test drive.
 And who knows, maybe other features will come in handy, too.
 Consider this a good omen!